marcoman/experimental-100/71-80/79/README.md

 # Overview

-This is the day 78 assignment.
+This is the day 79 assignment.
 It is about the following:

 _From the course:_

 Today you'll learn:

-- How to use a popular data visualisation library called Seaborn
-- How to run and interpret a linear regression with scikit-learn
-- How to plot a regression a scatter plot to visualise relationships in the data
-- How to add a third dimension to a scatter plot to create a bubble chart
+- Create a Choropleth to display data on a map.
-- How to cleverly use floor division // to convert your data
+- Create bar charts showing different segments of the data with plotly.
+- Create Sunburst charts with plotly.
+- Use Seaborn's .lmplot() and show best-fit lines across multiple categories using the row, hue, and lowess parameters.
+- Understand how a different picture emerges when looking at the same data in different ways (e.g., box plots vs a time series analysis).
+- See the distribution of our data and visualise descriptive statistics with the help of a histogram in Seaborn.

 # Running